jhumelsine/jhumelsine.github.io/_posts/2024-04-05-interpreter-design-pattern-design.md

 I’ve been presenting Interpreter as a process of __Domain => Domain-Specific Language => Grammar => Design => Implementation__.
 In practice, the process may not be discrete steps with handoffs like runners passing the baton.
 The journey from Domain to Implementation may progress in bits, possibly with all stages having active work at the same time.

-And the process is not necessarily be a one-way street.
+And the process is not necessarily a one-way street.
 You might have a design first, and then you may want to see if it maps back to a grammar, even if you never intend to create a DSL.
 If a design doesn’t map to a grammar cleanly, then maybe the design might need some additional refinement.

 The design-to-grammar exercise could be an additional means to confirm or clarify a design.
 Even if you don’t want to use grammar notation, transforming the design into sentences with __IS-A__ and __HAS-A__ phrasing will help indicate if it still makes sense.